-Well, as we saw before, in the whole nut peanut group that just didn’t happen, but that’s why we have the peanut butter group.
-Not a lot of shelling or crunching necessary with peanut butter, and the cell walls of the peanuts were all ground up, all the oil released, and made available for absorption.
-And they didn’t go extra chunky, this was smooth peanut butter.
+Well, as we saw before, in the whole-nut peanut group, that just didn’t happen.
+But, that’s why we have the peanut butter group, right?
+Not a lot of shelling or crunching necessary with peanut butter.
+And, the cell walls of the peanuts were all ground up; all the oil released and made available for absorption.
+And, they didn’t go extra chunky; this was smooth peanut butter.

-The plot, thickens. next we’ll explore the dietary compensation theory
+The plot thickens.
+Next, we’ll explore the dietary compensation theory.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.